Hawking radiation with pure states: symmetry and direct-sum quantum theory

 where $T$ represents time ordering.
 All the interactions are divided into direct-sum components.
-For example, cubic interaction like following
+For example, cubic interaction like the following

 shows that there will never be any mixing between $\hat{\phi}_+$ and $\hat{\phi}_-$.
-Therefore, all the standard QFT calculations can be straightforwardly extended to DQFT but we do not see any change in results because Minkowski spacetime is $\Pc\Tc$ symmetric (See \cite{Kumar:2023ctp,Kumar:2024oxf} for more details.
-According to DQFT standard model vacuum and the degrees of freedom of particles ($\vert SM\rangle$) and antiparticles ($\vert \overline{SM}\rangle$ are represented by
+Therefore, all the standard QFT calculations can be straightforwardly extended to DQFT but we do not see any change in results because Minkowski spacetime is $\Pc\Tc$ symmetric (See \cite{Kumar:2023ctp,Kumar:2024oxf,GKM} for more details).
+According to the DQFT standard model, vacuum and the degrees of freedom of particles ($\vert SM\rangle$) and antiparticles ($\vert \overline{SM}\rangle$ are represented by

-{Note that we apply the same super-selection-rule based on $\Pc\Tc$ for all Fock spaces of the standard model degrees of freedom, i.e., the parity conjugate regions are uniquely defined for the all the particle and antiparticle states of the standard model.
-All the Standard model calculations remain the same because all the interactions terms become
+{Note that we apply the same geometric super-selection-rule based on $\Pc\Tc$ for all Fock spaces of the standard model degrees of freedom, i.e., the parity conjugate regions are uniquely defined for all the particle and antiparticle states of the standard model.
+Note that when we include charge conjugation operation $\Cc$, every quantum field is again expressed as a direct-sum of components in geometric superselection sectors of Fock space defined by $\Pc\Tc$.
+The standard understanding of $\Cc\Pc\Tc$ symmetry in QFT holds separately in both the geometric superselection sectors, as further explained below.

+While this work primarily addressed the DQFT quantization of a real scalar field, the approach naturally extends to complex scalars, fermions, and gauge fields \cite{GKM}.
+In the DQFT framework, each quantum field is expressed as a direct-sum of two components, acting as $\Pc\Tc$ mirror reflections of each other, spanning the full Minkowski spacetime.
+Consequently, the conventional methods of field quantization can be easily adapted to fit within the DQFT structure.